Mount Cashel Orphanage: Victims

 On July 5, 2024, a third-party insolvency monitor put forward a sum of $104 million to pay the victims of sexual abuse by the Archdiocese.
 A document filed with Newfoundland and Labrador Supreme Court put the net claim award at $104,074,667.
 Among the 367 claims filed, 292 had already been accepted, while 65 were disallowed and 10 were considered pending.
 The document stated the average payment to a claimant was $356,417.

 Legacy

 The Mount Cashel Monument located on the site of the former Mount Cashel property in St. John's, NL.

 The Mount Cashel sex abuse scandal is largely credited for exposing sex abuse within the Catholic Church throughout Canada, the United States and the world.

 In November 2014, Gemma Hickey, a sexual abuse survivor who suffered abuse at the hands of Clergy, founded The Pathways Foundation, a non-profit organization that helps to promote healing and prevent future abuse and misconduct within religious institutions from reoccurring.

 In June 2015, Hickey began a 900 kilometre walk across the province of NL to raise awareness and support for victims of sexual abuse at religious institutions.

 A small monument dedicated to the victims of the Mount Cashel sex abuse scandal sits on the property which was once home to the Mount Cashel Orphanage.

-In 2015, the feature film Spotlight was released to critical acclaim, and would go on to be nominated for six Academy Awards including best picture.
-The film was based on true life events, surrounding investigative journalists from the The Boston Globe, whose reporting led to the discovery of widespread and systematic sexual abuse within the Catholic Church.